v2fly/domain-list-community/README.md

 > [!NOTE]
 > The following types of rules are **NOT** fully compatible with the ones that defined by user in V2Ray config file.
 Do **NOT** copy and paste directly.

+> [!NOTE]
+> Adding attributes after `include:filename` means selective inclusion.
+It's filtering, not flaging.

 - Comment begins with `#`.
 It may begin anywhere in the file.
-The content in the line after `#` is treated as comment and ignored in production.
+The content after `#` is treated as comment and will be ignored in production.
 - Subdomain begins with `domain:`, followed by a valid domain name.
 The prefix `domain:` may be omitted.
 - Full domain begins with `full:`, followed by a complete and valid domain name.
 - Keyword begins with `keyword:`, followed by a substring of a valid domain name.
 - Regular expression begins with `regexp:`, followed by a valid regular expression (per Golang's standard).
 - Domain rules (including `domain`, `full`, `keyword`, and `regexp`) may have none, one or more attributes.
 Each attribute begins with `@` and followed by the name of the attribute.
 Attributes will remain available in final lists and `dlc.dat`.
 - Domain rules may have none, one or more affiliations, which additionally adds the domain rule into the affiliated target list.
-Each affiliation begins with `&` and followed by the name of the target list (nomatter whether the target has a dedicated file in data path).
+Each affiliation begins with `&` and followed by the name of the target list (no matter whether the target has a dedicated file in data path).
 This is a method for data management, and will not remain in the final lists or `dlc.dat`.
-- Inclusion begins with `include:`, followed by the name of another valid domain list. `include:listb` in file `lista` means adding all domain rules of `listb` into `lista`.
-Inclusions with attributes stand for selective inclusion. `include:listb @attr1 @-attr2` means only adding those domain rules *with* `@attr1` **and** *without* `@attr2`.
+- Inclusion begins with `include:`, followed by the name of another valid domain list. `include:list2` in file `data/list1` means adding all domain rules of `list2` into `list1`.
+Inclusions with attributes stand for selective inclusion. `include:list2 @attr1 @-attr2` means only adding those domain rules *with* `@attr1` **and** *without* `@attr2`.
 This is a special type for data management, and will not remain in the final lists or `dlc.dat`.

 ## How it works